Skip to content

 Mark Lezama

-Mark Lezama is a litigation partner in our Orange County office specializing in patent disputes.
+Mark Lezama is a litigation partner in our Orange County office focusing on patent and technology-related disputes.

 Owing to his strong background in mathematics and computer science, Mark’s practice encompasses a wide variety of technologies, including such diverse fields as quantum computing, mobile apps, computer networks, cryptography, optics, medical devices, thermoelectrics, internal-combustion engines, and surf systems for sport boats.

-University of California – Berkeley – School of Law (CAL), J.D.
+University of California – Berkeley – School of Law, J.D.

 Harvard University, A.B., Mathematics